Discover the Secrets of Alcatraz – Is Alcatraz Worth It?

 As you make your way through the line leaving the ferry to Alcatraz, the slogans of the Native American occupation grab your attention, painted bright red.
 This is a part of Alcatraz history that I was unfamiliar with prior to planning my visit to Alcatraz, so I am learning.
 It is said there is no evidence of Native American habitation on the island prior to European conquest, although I am not sure I believe that.
 It is speculated that the forces of nature, the high winds, the cold rains, and the Pacific fog rendered it undesirable.

-Whether or not this is true, I do not believe that the US government gave that a second thought at the time of the occupation, from 1969 to 1971, or when the last remaining Native Americans were removed from the island.
+Whether or not this is true, I do not believe that the US government gave that a second thought during the occupation from 1969 to 1971, or when the last remaining Native Americans were removed from the island.
 But the ideas of Red Power that grew during the occupation, had taken hold, and Native Americans across the country began to find their voices.
 You will see more painted messaging from the occupation in other places, including the water tower.
 An exhibit on the Red Power movement can be experienced in the New Industries Building at the opposite end of the island.

 Island Orientation

 As you step off of the ferry to Alcatraz and onto the land, visitors are shepherded into a public area near the bookstore, where rangers give periodic welcome speeches.
 It is referred to as an orientation, and it is a sort of here is where you are, this is why it is special, and these are the rules.
-This does not occur in other National Park areas, and I am not sure it is necessary here, but I get it.
-This is one of the few National Park Service sites where loads of visitors arrive in groups, enabling such an event.
-After we are educated, visitors can begin making their way around the island, and to the prison.
+I have no experienced such an event in other National Park areas.
+This is one of the few National Park Service sites where loads of visitors arrive in groups, enabling such a welcome.
+After being educated, visitors can begin making their way around the island, and to the prison.

 The Agave Trail